Omar Beltré: Human trafficking ring

-Texas Rangers
+Major leagues

-On February 12, 2010, he and pitcher Alexi Ogando, who was also involved in the human trafficking ring out of the Dominican Republic, were granted visas, and allowed to attend Spring training, arriving in the U.S. on the 16th.
+On February 12, 2010, Beltré and pitcher Alexi Ogando, who was also involved in the human trafficking ring out of the Dominican Republic, were granted visas, and allowed to attend Spring training, arriving in the U.S. on the 16th.
 After spring training, he was assigned to the triple A Oklahoma City RedHawks of the Pacific Coast League, where he went 0–5 with a 2.39 ERA in fifteen games (five starts) before getting called up to the majors.

 He was optioned to the Triple A Oklahoma City RedHawks on July 6, 2010, and never made another major league appearance.

 Beltré underwent surgery for spinal stenosis in February 2011.
-He became a free agent at the end of the season.
+On November 2, 2011, Beltré was removed from the 40-man roster and sent outright to Oklahoma City.
+He became a free agent two days later.